The Next Generation (TNG) Season 1

 Remarkable ship: The Tsiolkovsky previously appeared as the Grissom in "Star Trek III".
 To save money, TNG re-used several 23rd century ship designs, although we should expect to see more recent designs in the series.

-Remarkable fact: The Tsiolkovsky had a crew of 80. -- Tasha tells Data that she was five years old when she was abandoned.
+Remarkable facts: The Tsiolkovsky had a crew of 80. -- Tasha tells Data that she was five years old when she was abandoned.
 She learned to survive and to avoid the rape gangs and escaped at the age of fifteen.

 Code of Honor